freebsd/freebsd-src/contrib/libarchive/SECURITY.md

 - How to reproduce the issue

 This project is maintained by volunteers on a reasonable-effort basis.
-As such, we ask that you give me 90 days to work on a fix before public exposure.
+As such, we ask that you give us 90 days to work on a fix before public exposure.